Smooth Functors vs. Differential Forms: Introduction

 \section{Introduction}

-The present note is the second of three articles aiming at a general and systematical approach to connections on (non-abelian) gerbes and their surface holonomy.
+The present article is the second of three articles aiming at a general and systematical approach to connections on (non-abelian) gerbes and their surface holonomy.

 In the first article \cite{schreiber3} we have established an equivalence between categories of fibre bundles with connection over a smooth manifold $X$, and categories of certain functors, called transport functors.
-Let us spell out this equivalence reduced to the case of \emph{trivial} principal $G$-bundles with connection.
+Let us spell out this equivalence, reduced to \emph{trivial} principal $G$-bundles with connection.
 These are just $\mathfrak{g}$-valued 1-forms on $X$, where $\mathfrak{g}$ is the Lie algebra of the Lie group $G$.
-In this case, the equivalence established in \cite{schreiber3} boils down to a bijection
+Our equivalence is then a bijection

 between the set of $\mathfrak{g}$-valued 1-forms on $X$ and the set of smooth functors between two groupoids $\mathcal{P}_1(X)$ and $\mathcal{B}G$.
 One the one hand, we have the path groupoid $\mathcal{P}_1(X)$ which is associated to the manifold $X$: its objects are the points of $X$, and the morphisms between two points are (thin homotopy classes of smooth) paths between these two points.
 On the other hand, we have a groupoid $\mathcal{B}G$ which is associated to the Lie group $G$: it has just one object and every group element acts as an automorphisms of this object.
 The notation $\mathcal{B}G$ is devoted to the fact that the geometric realization of its nerve is the classifying space $BG$ of the group $G$.